Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 52.5-point total in six of 11 games this season.
+- Fresno State's games this season have gone over 52.5 points six of 11 times.

-- The two teams combine to score 54 points per game, 1.5 more than the total in this contest.
+- The two teams combine to average 54 points per game, 1.5 more than the total in this contest.

-- These two squads combine to surrender 46.6 points per game, 5.9 fewer than this contest's over/under.
+- The 46.6 combined points per game that these two squads have allowed this season are 5.9 fewer than the 52.5 over/under in this contest.

 - The Bulldogs and their opponents have scored an average of 58.7 points per game in 2021, 6.2 more than Thursday's total.